-- Open rate
+- Open rate.

-- Click-through rate (CTR)
+- Click-through rate (CTR).

 A GetResponse study puts the overall email open rate average at 82.20% and CTR at 21.69%.
-The report further divided the figures by location, with North America at 21.01% (open rate) and 3.50% (CTR).
-By industry, internet marketing has 18.05% open rate and 3.16% CTR.
+The report further divided the figures by location, with North America at a 23.53% open rate and 3.86% CTR.

 Which factors influence email marketing conversion?

-It takes creativity to brainstorm your content or offer, but with that aside, email marketing is more like a science.
+It takes creativity to brainstorm your content or offer, but with that aside, email marketing is more of a science.
 You can measure it, analyze it, and improve it.
 Here are the key factors that affect your email marketing conversion rates:

-- Analytics: Run analytics to do regular clean-up of your lists and update it as necessary based on past recipient actions.
+- Analytics.
+Run analytics to do regular clean-up of your lists and update it as necessary based on past recipient actions.

 Examples of Great B2B Email Marketing Campaigns